afni/afni/doc/SphinxDocs/SUMA/Viewer.rst

                   :align: center
                   :figwidth: 30%
                   :target: ../_images/ts.jpg
+                  :name: media/ts.jpg

-                  For more help on graph window usage, including for instance how to save the time series, type **ctrl+h** with the graphing window in focus.
+                  For more help on graph window usage, including for instance how to save the time series, type **ctrl+h** with the graphing window in focus. :ref:`(link)<media/ts.jpg>`

          * Now let's look at a delay dataset (computed with :ref:`3ddelay<3ddelay>`).
 Press :ref:`Load Dset<SurfCont->Dset_Controls->Load_Dset>` and load one of **v2s.lh.DEL.niml.dset** or **v2s.rh.DEL.niml.dset**.
 SUMA will colorize the loaded dataset thereby creating a color plane for it, and will display it on the top of the pre-existing :term:`color planes`.